jaak-peterson/autoware_mini_practice/practice_5/README.md

    - Blue centroids
    - Cluster borders for each object
    - Label `unknown` with the object id and the speed.
 Since there is no tracking, all the speeds are currently 0.
-* Clean the code and push to your repo.
-When done you can drop an email that you are ready for code review.
+* Clean the code and push it to your repo.
+When done, please send an email stating that you are ready for code review.

 ![detected_objects](doc/detected_objects.png)

 ## Extra information about DBSCAN

-In this tutorial we used scikit learn implementation for DBSCAN algorithm, but there are other and faster implementations available
+In this tutorial, we used scikit learn implementation for the DBSCAN algorithm, but there are other and faster implementations available
 * cuml library: https://docs.rapids.ai/api/cuml/stable/api/#dbscan - uses GPU processing and should be fastest.
 * Intel(R) Extension for Scikit-learn: https://intel.github.io/scikit-learn-intelex/latest/index.html